joemasilotti/masilotti.com/_posts/2015-09-21-xctest-helpers.md

 }
 ````

 Here we are taking advantage of the manual failure override with `recordFailureWithDescription()`.
-This takes in a [failure message, file reference, line number, and a boolean](http://masilotti.com/xctest-documentation/Classes/XCTestCase.html#//api/name/recordFailureWithDescription:inFile:atLine:expected:).
+This takes in a [failure message, file reference, line number, and a boolean](https://developer.apple.com/documentation/xctest/xctestcase/1496269-recordfailure).

+> Note that this method has been deprecated; see the message above for newer versions of Xcode.

 - *message*: the copy that the user will see when the test fails
 - *file*: a reference to the file where the failure was originally recorded